Wild and Wacky Spaces – for a different Christmas party

 At King’s Place it’s a little warmer, with diners in the newly launched Gallery Room allowed entrance to the on-site gallery before or after dinner – try their dinner package (from £99pp) for 4 or 5 courses with wine & water prepared by the award-winning in-house caterers.

 If your workmates are footie mad then consider Arsenal FC Stadium– their private spaces overlook the hallowed grounds & can accommodate from 5 to 500 people seated (1,200 standing in the Royal Oak).
 It’s the perfect spot for Dinner Dances – always a festive favourite for showing off some fancy footwork!

 Now here’s an odd one – let’s talk basements, cellars, underground spaces and the like.
 It may not sound that festive, but in the depths of winter these can not only be unique spaces, but be cosy and provide a totally amazing wow factor.
 Try the magnificent Medieval Crypt at the Bleeding Heart, which dates back to the 12th Century and must be the most magical venue in London for a festive banquet (120 seated).

-From the same owners, The Don & Sign of the Don also have stunning vaults & Medieval tasting rooms for hire, while Mark Hix’s City offer, Hixter, features Mark’s Bar- a basement room for up to 60 that’s a tribute to 70’s chic and comes complete with pinball machine.
+From the same owners, The Don & Sign of the Don also have stunning vaults and medieval tasting rooms for hire, while Mark Hix’s City offer, Hixter, features Mark’s Bar- a basement room for up to 60 that’s a tribute to 70’s chic and comes complete with pinball machine.

 Meanwhile, in the heart of Soho, Bar Americain and Crazy Croqs both within the Brasserie Zedel site also provide stylish below ground ambience but Art Deco in feel – here in particular the lighting has been cleverly designed to give a warm glow and feel as if sunset is coming through shaded windows.
 Crazy Croqs also has a stage that’s perfect for speeches, entertainment or impromptu piano performances.